jacobkap/crimebythenumbers/docs/webscraping.md

 movie_data <- html_nodes(movie_data, "#page_filling_chart > center:nth-child(2) > table")
 ```

-Since we are getting data from a table, we need to tell rvest that the format of the scraped data is a table.
+Since we are getting data from a table, we need to tell `rvest` that the format of the scraped data is a table.
 We do with using `html_table()` and our input in the () is the the object made in the function `html_nodes()`.

 ```r
 movie_data <- html_table(movie_data)
 ```

 By default, `rvest` returns a list.
-We prefer to work with data.frames so we're going to use double square bracket notation [[]] to just take the first object in the list, which is the data from the table we scraped.
-In a future lesson we will discuss more explicitly what lists are and understand what we are doing here.
+We prefer to work with data.frames so we're going to grab the first element in this list which is the data we want.
+Unlike with a vector or a data.frame, we can't use normal square bracket notation `[]` for lists.
+Instead we need double square brackets `[[]]`.

 ```r